We’re sure plenty of us will be heading abroad this summer with so much action to see, and chances are you’ll be taking your own car.

 What do I need to take in my vehicle?

 Rules will vary by country, but there are some items that many countries require by law.
-Other items are recommendations which can be really beneficial to have to hand.
+Other items are recommendations which can be really beneficial to have on hand.

 A UK sticker